👋 About Me

 Solving Diffusion Inverse Problems with Restart Posterior Sampling📰 PLOS Computational Biology (2025):

-Deep Neural Networks Explain Spiking Activity in Auditory Cortex🎓 Teaching Assistant — ECE-60131: General Models (Fall 2025)
+Deep Neural Networks Explain Spiking Activity in Auditory Cortex🎓 Teaching Assistant — Generative Modeling (Graduate Course) (Fall 2025)

 🔬 Publications